gkopacz/gkopacz/README.md

 ## 🛡️ Objective

 With 5 years of enterprise IT infrastructure and support experience, I'm now transitioning into cybersecurity — specifically targeting a Tier 1 SOC Analyst role.
-Currently executing a 90-day journey of daily blue team builds, tracked on GitHub and shared on LinkedIn.
+Currently executing a 90-day journey of daily blue team learning, tracked on GitHub and shared on LinkedIn.

 ## 🚀 Projects